charlesbrandt/public/system/editors/vs_code/development.md

 Generate a boilerplate for a new extension.

 Currently this requires yeoman.
-If you don't have that package installed, it can take up to 10 minutes to install.
+If you don't have that package installed, it can take some time to install.

 TOOD:
 Any way to do this with `npx`?